Chicago Teachers Union holds protest march, rally as CPS board considers removing CPD from schools

-The board is meeting virtually, but members of the Chicago Teachers Union have gathered for a rally after marching downtown.
+The board is meeting virtually as members of the Chicago Teachers Union gathered for a rally after marching downtown.

-The CTU is holding a march and rally Wednesday that began at noon and could last until possibly 3 p.m. ending at Daley Plaza.

 Tuesday night there was a march on the Northwest Side calling for the city to yank its $33 million contract with police effectively pulling officers out of schools.